SageHack/hacklair/content/howto/python.md

 ## Test : Stealing a russian pirate booty

 Ok so you’ve read the whole thing.
 That mean you’re interested.

 While Googling for music I’ve found found a russian blog with an insane amount of copyrighted music served on a miss configured web server.
 It’s mostly electronic music, which is great for programming streaks.
 I’ve written a script to snatch the whole thing.

 Here’s a broken version of the [script](https://www.cyberguerrilla.org/paste/?5fdbaa821d424280#4gzGpJAvff9MeYBiuMOLj408cRBnLLwxrSDXkcSMEYM=).
 There’s stuff you need to change in order to make it work.
 If you succeed, you get to steal your first pirate booty.

 Tips : “flake8 script.py”

+Ps.: You might want to remove .[flac](https://en.wikipedia.org/wiki/FLAC) downloads.

 Enjoy ;)